USS Brewton: Design and description

-Construction and career

 US service

 Brewton was launched 24 July 1971 and commissioned on 8 July 1972 and assigned to Destroyer Squadron 33 at Pearl Harbor.

 The body of the Vietnam Unknown Soldier was transported aboard Brewton to Naval Air Station Alameda, California in May 1984.
 The remains were then sent to Travis Air Force Base, California, 24 May.
 The Vietnam Unknown arrived at Andrews Air Force Base, Maryland, the next day.

 She was decommissioned on 2 July 1992 at Naval Station Pearl Harbor after over 20 years of service, and struck from the Naval Register on 11 January 1995.

 Taiwanese service

 On 29 September 1999, she was sold to Taiwan under the Security Assistance Program, where she was renamed ROCS Fong Yang (FFG-933).
 She held a foreign sonar contact for 16 hours off of Taiwan's east coast.
-She is currently in active service.
+In March 2004, the Fong Yang warship entered the dock to start the "Wu San Hua" project.
+On October 31, 2004, the Fong Yang warship was completed.
+The work took 7 and a half months and the total cost was about NT$71.27 million.
+The remodeled Fong Yang warship not only retained its original anti-submarine capability, but also improved its poor air defense and self-defense capabilities.
+From March to April 2005, the firing test of standard missiles and Mk 42 5-inch naval guns was completed.

+On June 21, 2005, the newly remodeled Fong Yang warship took on the task of demonstrating the fishing protection operation in the northeastern waters of Taiwan.

+On August 6, 2022, the ship carried out patrol missions in the eastern waters.
+In order to protect the safety of merchant ships, it confronted the People's Liberation Army's Type 056A Yichun.